Bhavya415/Tic-Tac-Toe/README.md

 # TIC_TAC_TOE

-This is baisc reac-js application
+This is baisc react-js application

 ## Acknowledgements